-Resource Plus of North Florida, Inc. "Resource Plus" or "RPI" is a consolidated domestic subsidiary of the Company and is owned jointly by SGRP through its indirect ownership of 51% of the RPI membership interests and by Mr. Richard Justus through his ownership of the other 49% of the RPI membership interests.
-Mr. Justus has a 50% ownership interest in RJ Holdings which owns the buildings where RPI is headquartered and operates.
-Both buildings are subleased to RPI.
+Resource Plus of North Florida, Inc. ("Resource Plus") is a consolidated domestic subsidiary of the Company and is owned jointly by SGRP through its indirect ownership of 51% of the Resource Plus membership interests and by Mr. Richard Justus through his ownership of the other 49% of the Resource Plus membership interests.
+Mr. Justus has a 50% ownership interest in RJ Holdings, which owns the buildings where Resource Plus is headquartered and operates.
+Both buildings are subleased to Resource Plus.